MMZK1526/mmzk-typeid/README.md

 ## Note
 Not explicitly exported functions are considered internal and are subjected to changes.
-The [Main](src/Main.hs) file serves as a temporary playground and its contents are ephemeral.

 ## Next up
 - [x] Unit tests